Sultanate of Sarawak: Sarawak–Sambas union

+Sarawak–Matan union

+By 1630, the Sultan had departed to Matan.
+There, he married a local princess that gave birth to a son, Pengiran Mangku Negara, who later became the Sultan of Matan.
+A few years later, he decided to return to Sarawak.

+Diplomatic ties

+Sarawak–Pahang relation

 Sometime in the early 17th century, Sultan Tengah was on a trip to Pahang, (then an autonomous-kingdom in Johor) to visit his aunt, the Raja Bonda (Queen Creek of Pahang).
 Before he left, he elected four Datuks (nobleman) to administer his kingdom.
 His aunt was married to the sultan, Abdul Ghafur Muhiuddin Shah.
 While in Johor, he was invited to perform in a courtly dance.
-It was during the performance that one of the dancers almost hit the face of Sultan Tengah with a handkerchief by accident.
+During the performance one of the dancers almost hit the face of Sultan Tengah with a handkerchief by accident.
 The furious Sultan Tengah then slapped the dancer.
-This caused a disappointment in the Sultan of Pahang who then ordered the Sarawakian royal entourage to immediately leave his kingdom.
+The Sultan of Pahang was disappointed and ordered the Sarawakian royal entourage to immediately leave his kingdom.

+Sarawak–Johor relation

-However, based on the narration of the Sultanate of Sambas, Sultan Tengah was ordered to leave Johor because of his refusal to marry Princess Cik Zohra upon the request of his aunt, The Queen Consort of Pahang.
+Based on the narration of the Sultanate of Sambas, Sultan Tengah was ordered to leave Johor because of his refusal to marry Princess Cik Zohra upon the request of his aunt, The Queen Consort of Pahang.

 Sarawak–Sukadana alliance

 The royal entourage was hit by a major storm during their return voyage to Borneo.
-The vessel was then blew off course and arrived to the shores of the Sukadana Kingdom.
-The polity of Sukadana was ruled by a Javanese Hindu King, Penambahan Giri Mustika, he was later known as Sultan Muhammad Saifuddin after his conversion to Islam by Sheikh Shamsuddin, a missionary from Mecca.
-It was also during his time in Sukadana that Sultan Tengah commenced his religious studies under the guidance of Sheikh Shamsuddin.
+The vessel was blow off course and arrived on the shores of the Sukadana Kingdom.
+The polity of Sukadana was ruled by a Javanese Hindu king, Penambahan Giri Mustika, he was later known as Sultan Muhammad Saifuddin after his conversion to Islam by Sheikh Shamsuddin, a missionary from Mecca.
+It was also during his time in Sukadana that Sultan Tengah began his religious studies under the guidance of Sheikh Shamsuddin.

-The Sultan later wedded Princess Puteri Surya Kesuma, sister of the reigning monarch.
+The Sultan later married Princess Puteri Surya Kesuma, sister of the reigning monarch.
 He also briefly settled in Sukadana and requested permission to carry out missionary activities on the local populace.
-His request was permitted and he was granted land around the Sambas river to perform his duties.
+His request was granted and he was given land around the Sambas River to perform his duties.
 By 1600, he departed Sukadana to Sambas together with an entourage of 40 vessels consisting of armed men.

 The royal entourage arrived and built a settlement around Kuala Bangun, near the Sambas river.
-It was during this time in Sambas that the Puteri gave birth to a prince, Radin Sulaiman.
+It was during this time in Sambas that the Puteri gave birth to a son, Radin Sulaiman.
 She later gave birth to: Pengiran Badaruddin (would later become Pengiran Bendahara Seri Maharaja) and Pengiran Abdul Wahab (Pengiran Temenggong Jaya Kesuma).